nus-cs2103-AY2324S1/tp/docs/team/joeng03.md

 * Justification: Patient safety is paramount in healthcare systems.
 By incorporating this allergy alert, we proactively prevent adverse reactions due to medication allergies.
 It ensures that healthcare providers make informed decisions while prescribing treatments.

-* Highlights: This enhancement affects existing commands and commands to be added in the future.
+* Highlights: None

 * Credits: None

-**New Feature**: Added the ability to find a person based on their name, phone number, email, tags, and allergies.
+**New Feature**: Added the ability to find a person based on their name, phone number, email, and allergies.

-* What it does: The enhanced person search allows users to find individuals based on various criteria, including their name, phone number, email address, associated tags, and allergies.
-Name search supports multiple keyword matches, tags and allergies support multiple exact matches, while email and phone require a single exact match.
+* What it does: The enhanced person search allows users to find individuals based on various criteria, including their name, phone number, email address, and allergies.
+Name search supports multiple keyword matches, allergies support multiple exact(case-insensitive) matches, while email and phone require a single exact(case-sensitive) match.
 Users can quickly locate relevant patient records or personnel within the system.

 * Justification: Efficient person search is essential for streamlined workflows in healthcare, administrative tasks, and other contexts.
 By expanding the search capabilities, we empower users to retrieve accurate information promptly.

-* Highlights: This enhancement affects existing commands and commands to be added in the future.
+* Highlights: None

 * Credits: None

 **Code contributed**: [RepoSense link](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=joeng03&breakdown=false&sort=groupTitle%20dsc&sortWithin=title&since=2023-09-22&timeframe=commit&mergegroup=&groupSelect=groupByRepos)

-**Testing**:
+**Testing for non-Assigned features**:

 * [Add tests for findo command](https://github.com/AY2324S1-CS2103T-W08-4/tp/pull/171)